Pirates vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 68 hits with nine doubles, a triple, four home runs and 18 walks.
+- Hoerner has 69 hits with nine doubles, a triple, four home runs and 18 walks.
 He has driven in 29 runs with 14 stolen bases.

-- Hoerner will look for his third straight game with a hit in this contest.
-In his last five games he is batting .263 with a walk and three RBI.
+- Hoerner has hit safely in three straight games.
+During his last five outings he is hitting .300 with a walk and three RBI.

 Hoerner Recent Games